 Next came Patriarch with Frank Yturria, then The Devil's Right Hand Man with Debbie M. Price.

-Michaud's most recent project, Whisper of Fear with Rhonda Saunders, will be published in November, 2008.
+Michaud's most recent project, Whisper of Fear with Rhonda Saunders, was published in November, 2008.

 Click here to send e-mail to Stephen G. Michaud